chaitany851P/Web-Based-Java-Programming-Projects-JSP-/README.md

 Each project demonstrates the use of JSP for creating functional, interactive applications with simple, user-friendly interfaces.

 In each project there is also atteched SQL file for database

+# Project Structure

+Each project follows a similar folder structure, making it easy to navigate and understand the organization of files.

+[Project_name]
+├── WEB-INF/
+│   └── web.xml
+├── [JSP files]
+├── [SQL file]